Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It

 \subpara{nnInteractive.} For nnInteractive, we rely on the reference implementation available in the associated GitHub repository.
 All experiments use nnInteractive v1.0, fold 0, with the \texttt{checkpoint\_final.pth} model.
 Consistent with the setup described in the main text, we extract features from the final decoder layer for all comparisons and ablations.

-\subsection{Dataset pre-processing and splits}
+\subsection{Dataset Pre-processing and Splits}

 Here, we describe the domain shifts present in the training, validation, and testing sets and summarize the corresponding dataset statistics and splits in Table~\ref{tab:preprocessing_datasets}.
-Dataset splitting scripts are provided in the accompanying code.
+Specifically, the training and evaluation domains for each dataset are noted in Section~\ref{sec:experiments} and do not share any subjects between any of the training, validation, and testing splits.
+Dataset splitting scripts are provided in the accompanying code for further clarity.
 All methods were trained, validated, and tested using the same voxel spacing.
 Voxel spacing was determined using the nnUNet planning pipeline~\cite{isensee2021nnu} run on the train split in isolation, with the exception of AMOS, for which we followed the AMOS-specific recommendations from the nnUNet extensions~\cite{isensee2023extending}.
 Crop sizes were selected based on memory constraints and to ensure compatibility with the feature extractors used in our experiments.
 Below, we describe the specific datasets and any other additional information important for training.
 We refer readers to the referenced work for download links.

-\subsection{Baseline implementations}
+\subsection{Baseline Implementations}

 We summarize how each baseline method was implemented for the comparisons in the main paper.
 For reproducibility, we refer readers to the official open-sourced implementations provided by the authors of each respective method.